-- 2-1.6 Items subject to this Standard must be assembled and packaged so as to prevent damage to the items during transportation, handling, and normal operation. - 2-1.7 The pyrotechnic chamber of fireworks devices subject to this Standard must be constructed in a manner that allows functioning in a normal manner without burnout or blowout. - 2-1.8 Limits for Chemical Composition Content - 2-1.8.1 A component of a Combination item must not exceed the chemical composition limits defined for that component in the appropriate Standard.
+- 2-1.6 Items subject to this Standard must be assembled and packaged so as to prevent damage to the items during transportation, handling, and normal operation. - 2-1.7 The pyrotechnic chamber of fireworks devices subject to this Standard must be constructed in a manner that allows functioning in a normal manner without burnout or blowout. - 2-1.8 The finished item containing Multiple Tube Fountains and/or Mine and Shell Devices, including tubes and internal construction material, must not continue to burn or re-ignite after functioning.
+See Appendix L for Test Procedure.

-2-1.8.2 Combination items consisting of several individual items must not exceed a total chemical composition content of 200 grams (7.25 ounces).
+- 2-1.9 Limits for Chemical Composition Content - 2-1.9.1 A component of a Combination item must not exceed the chemical composition limits defined for that component in the appropriate Standard. - 2-1.9.2 Combination items consisting of several individual items must not exceed a total chemical composition content of 200 grams (7.25 ounces).